readytotest/test-playwright/README.md

 ## Overview

-This project was created to explore Playwright and compare its capabilities with Cypress for test automation.
+I use Playwright at my current job and I tinker with it here in my personal repo too!

 ## Workflow